jalilahmed/ann_iris_data/Readme.md

 of forward run of Neural Network, Back-propagation, Activation Functions and Hyper-parameters.

 ## Data
 Data is from Open source "Iris Data Set" from UCI, Machine Learning Repository.
-But I used the version available on [Kaggle Link]
+But I used the version available on [Kaggle Link](https://www.kaggle.com/willvegapunk/iris-data-set/data).
+I used this version as data was in *.csv format rather then
-(https://www.kaggle.com/willvegapunk/iris-data-set/data).
-I used this version as data was in *.csv format rather then *.data format on UCI repository.
+*.data format on UCI repository.
 I found it easy for *.csv to use.

 ### Important Information